 Find out more about the Museum.

 Additions to the archive collections are welcomed.
-To enquire whether your items are appropriate for this institution, please contact the Manager by e-mail or telephone 613-354-3027.
+To enquire whether your items are appropriate, please contact the Manager of the Museum by e-mail or telephone 613-354-3027.

-The Archives are open Tuesday - Friday, from 10:00 in the morning until 4:30 in the aftrnoon all year 'round.
-We are closed Mondays.
-No new clients are registered after 4:00 p.m. as there is insufficient time to do the work.
-It is recommended that clients set aside a minimum of two hours for research.
-Seating is limited and it is helpful if the researcher comes alone, rather than with onlookers.
+The Archives are open Monday - Saturday, from 10:00 in the morning until 5:00 in the afternoon all year 'round.
+They are closed Holidays.
+The Society suggests that researchers do not attempt to begin after 4:00 p.m. as there is insufficient time to do even limited work.
+It is recommended that clients set aside a minimum of two hours for their quest.
+Go like a pro !
+The Society suggests that the researcher comes alone, rather than with onlookers, who can be distracting.
+Researchers should arrive in good time to complete their work.

-Handicap Access: The archives are on the second floor and there is no elevator.
+Handicap Access: The archives are on the ground floor and are fully accessible.
+Washrooms are also accessible.

-Children under the age of 14 are not normally admitted to the reading room.
+Children under the age of 14 are not normally permitted to handle original materials which are often fragile.
 However, for special

 projects, students under the age of 14 may use the resources, if accompanied by an adult who works with them.